CianMclennan/resume-site/src/index.md

 ::: section introduction

-I'm a software engineer who is committed to learning and improving their craft.
+I'm an engineering team lead and software developer with over a decade of experience building high-quality web applications.

-From a young age I have been passionate about all things related to technology and software and as I have grown so has my passion.
+From a young age I have been passionate about all things related to technology and software, and as I've grown, so has my enthusiasm for empowering others through great tooling and automation.

-In my younger years I wanted to make Games.
-And after I finished secondary school I went on to do a course in Video Games development.
-During this time I realised that I had more interest in making software than games.
-So decided to get my degree in Computer Science.
+In my younger years I wanted to make games.
+After finishing secondary school I completed a course in video game development.
+During this time I realised I had more interest in making software than games, and later earned a degree in Computer Science.

-Later I worked full time in the e-learning industry making single page applications on demand for a variety of clients.
-Currently I work for 888sport where I am being given many opportunities to work with many newer web technologies.
+My professional background spans e-learning, SaaS, and sports betting platforms.
+I’ve built internal tooling for instructional designers, helped launch CMSs and frontend apps for high-traffic betting sites, and worked across the stack using technologies like React, Redux Toolkit, TypeScript, PostgreSQL, Docker, and AWS Lambda.
+I place strong focus on accessibility, clean code, and developer experience.

-In October 2017 I enrolled as a full-time student for 18 months at GenkiJACS school in Fukuoka to improve my Japanese language skill as much as possible and while there I succeeded in passing the JLPT N3 examination.
+In October 2017 I enrolled as a full-time student for 18 months at GenkiJACS in Fukuoka to improve my Japanese.
+While there I passed the JLPT N3.

-I really enjoy programming and learning new technologies and as a hobby I make small projects for myself.
-Usually these are to make my life easier in work or study but sometimes my goal is to learn something new.
+I enjoy programming and learning new technologies.
+I regularly build small tools and automations to make work more efficient or to try out something new.

+More recently, I've taken an interest in AI and natural language interfaces and how they can help users and teams work more effectively.

+Currently I work as Engineering Team Lead at iheed, an e-learning company that trains doctors and nurses.

 e: [ciankm@gmail.com](mailto:ciankm@gmail.com)
 t: [+35383 307 0180](tel://+353833070180)
 w: [ciankm.com](https://ciankm.com) | [GitHub](https://github.com/CianMclennan)

 #### I do

-JavaScript, Web and Front-end Development, Nodejs.
+Web and Front-end Engineering, Internal Tools, TypeScript, Full Stack JavaScript

 #### I use

-React, Redux, Typescript, Jest, WebPack, Nodejs, Sass, Git, Docker, jQuery, PHP.
+React, Redux Toolkit, TypeScript, React Testing Library, Node.js, PostgreSQL, Sass, Git, Docker, Webpack

 #### I speak

-English, 日本語 and a little Irish.
+English, 日本語 (JLPT N3), and a little Irish.
+Currently learning Hindi.

 #### I like

-Music, Games, Traveling, Studying Japanese, Coding, and Playing with Linux.
+Coding, Linux, Travel, Japanese culture, AI, and automation.

 #### I'm learning
-Rust, WebAssembly
+Rust, WebAssembly, Hindi

 :::